carbon-language/carbon-lang/llvm/docs/ProgrammersManual.rst

     }
   };

-  char FileExists::ID; // This should be declared in the C++ file.
+  char BadFileFormat::ID; // This should be declared in the C++ file.

   Error printFormattedFile(StringRef Path) {
     if (<check for valid format>)